Skip to content

 hApp Guest-Resident Single-Space Execution

-Single-space query graphs may execute inside the guest-resident hApp context.
+Single-space query trees may execute inside the guest-resident hApp context.

 The concrete execution rule is: